unionai/unionai-docs/source/core-concepts/tasks/task-hardware-environment/interruptible-instances.md

 # Interruptible instances

 :::{note}
-In AWS the terms *interruptible instance* and  *spot instance* are used.
+In AWS, the term *spot instance* is used.
-In GCP the equivalent term is *preemptible instance*.
+In GCP, the equivalent term is *spot vm*.
 Here we use the term *interruptible instance* generically for both providers.
 :::